2.3 Some Definitions

 Different phases of the same material may have very different properties.
 Tell your betrothed-to-be that the lump of graphite in that engagement ring you gave her is practically the same as a diamond, and she will tell you far more about the relative merits of different phases of the same element than you ever wanted to know.

-collective names for a whole bunch of quite different iron alloys with
+names for a whole bunch of quite different iron alloys with different compositions.

 The only common denominator is that all steel and all cast-iron varieties contain iron.

-(pearlite, maraging steel, spring steel, mild steel, stainless steel, TRIP
+processes or properties (pearlite, maraging steel, spring steel, mild steel, stainless steel, TRIP steel).

 I'm just showing off here.
 We need to go into some of that later, however.

-mixed the constituents for the alloy intentionally, but just "dirty" or
+implying that we mixed the constituents for the alloy intentionally, but just "dirty"

 This makes clear why copper (Cu) alloys like bronze and brass were easier to deal with than the pure metals at the advent of metal technology.